The sensitivity of the Earth’s climate to increases in atmospheric CO2 concentration is a question that sits at the heart of climate science.

 It is worth noting that different studies sometimes use different measures for a “best estimate” as well as for the range of sensitivity and, therefore, are not always directly comparable.
 As a result, the smoothed average of the best estimates (black line) and range (shaded grey area) should be seen only as illustrative of the spread of uncertainty.

-(Expand any area of the chart below by dragging the cursor to “draw” a box.)Compilation of climate sensitivity studies adapted from Knutti et al 2017 and extended through May 2018 based on a Google Scholar search of “climate sensitivity”.
+(Expand any area of the chart below by dragging the cursor to “draw” a box.)Compilation of climate sensitivity studies adapted from Knutti et al 2017 and extended through March 2019 based on a Google Scholar search of “climate sensitivity” and consultation with researchers.
 Dots show the best estimate of sensitivity from each study, which may be mean, median, or other metric, depending on the study.
 Bars show the uncertainty range, which may be one sigma, 90%, or two sigma depending on the study.
 The black dotted line represents a smoothed LOESS fit to the best estimates, while the grey range shows similar fits to the high and low estimates.